Help and advice

 - For international services the telephone numbers of the sender and the recipient must be written on the customs declaration (Despatch Pack CP72)

 - Check all documentation is accurately completed to avoid any delay in transit

 - Customers sending to non-EU destinations will need to declare the parcel’s contents and value on the customs declaration (Despatch Pack CP72).
 For globalexpress this is a requirement for all destinations

 Please check that we can accept your parcel

-Prohibitions or restrictions might apply to your goods.
-We also cannot accept parcels that are in breach of sanctions.
-Please see our prohibitions and restrictions and sanctions pages for full details.
-For export parcels it is your responsibility to ensure that goods you are sending are not prohibited by governmental or customs legislation in the country of delivery.
-Please see our country directory pages for more information.
+- For export parcels it is your responsibility to ensure that goods you are sending are not prohibited Customs abroad, please see our country directory pages for more information